Swagger

 export class HelloController {}

-custom verification
+custom authentication

 // src/config/config.default.ts